I want it all and I want it delivered! T-shirt

 and though they are with you they belong not to you..."

-hough he was a bit stunned and initially speechless, our teacher rather liked our rendition and rich harmonies.]
+To no avail!
+Although he was a bit stunned and initially speechless, our teacher rather liked our rendition and rich harmonies.

-If I had been able to say something to Brenda, I'd have coached her to say to them:
+If I'd been able to say something to Brenda, I'd have coached her to say to them:

 I've seen kids ride bicycles, run, play ball, set up a camp, swing, fight a war, swim and race for eight hours...yet have to be driven to the garbage can.
 Erma Bombeck